YevheniiKilovyi/cinema-app/README.md

 * Into `db.driver` field you need to insert driver `MySQL.com.mysql.cj.jdbc.Driver`
 * Into `db.url` field you need to insert url for connection to your database, it will be presented as `jdbc:mysql://localhost:3306/<your_db_name>`
-* Into `db.user` field you need to insert `root`, or you username that you have choosen while have been setupping MySQL.
+* Into `db.user` field you need to insert `root`, or you username that you have choosen while have been setting up MySQL.
-* Into `db.password` field you need to insert password that you have choosen while have been setupping MySQL.
+* Into `db.password` field you need to insert password that you have choosen while have been setting up MySQL.

 10. Install Apache Tomcat <sub> [download link](https://tomcat.apache.org/download-90.cgi) </sub>, add configuration for your project here ![image](https://user-images.githubusercontent.com/118058456/227192947-02e1e248-78d0-4085-a748-1ca2804f2409.png)